Each one teach one

 "Each one teach one" is an African-American proverb.
 It has been adopted as a motto by many organizations.

 Origin

 The phrase originated in the United States during the time of slavery, when Africans were denied education, including learning to read.
-Many if not most enslaved people were kept in a state of ignorance about anything beyond their immediate circumstances which were under control of owners, the lawmakers and authorities.
+Many if not most enslaved people were kept in a state of ignorance about anything beyond their immediate circumstances which were under the control of owners, the lawmakers and authorities.
 When an enslaved person learned or was taught to read, it became their duty to teach someone else, spawning the phrase "Each one teach one".

 Usage

 Africa

 Many of the political prisoners on Robben Island, South Africa held during apartheid (1948–1991) were illiterate.
 Their mail was highly censored and reading materials limited.
 The inmates used the term, "each one, teach one" as a battle cry to ensure everyone in the movement was educated.

 The phrase is used as a slogan in literacy campaigns in Nigeria.